abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 _References_ (interface and constructor expression techniques): https://stackoverflow.com/questions/22007341/spring-jpa-selecting-specific-columns

+{{% notice warn %}}
+Getters and setters must be present for the entity class so that JPA can perform read and write to them.
+{{% /notice %}}

 ## Validations
 Doing validations on the persistance layer isn't recommended since it means that we've worked with invalid objects at the higher layers so far.